purepm/hiring-exercises/README.md

 2. We are particularly interested in your approach to **testing**, and how you **factor** your code for **readability and extensibility** by others.

 3. We will work together to complete as much of the exercise as feasible.
-While progress is important, we're more interested in your though process and how you work with others; so don't worry if you don't complete all of the stories.
+While progress is important, we're more interested in your thought process and how you work with others; so don't worry if you don't complete all of the stories.

 ## Tech setup